bblfsh/uast-viewer/docs/components/CollapsibleItem.md

-Renders item which can be collapsed.
+Renders any item with a control to collapse and expand the contents.

 Label for the item is required: